-The COASTSYSTA designed, installed, and started up on 20 January 1990, a state-of-the-art photovoltaic powered impressed current cathodic protection system (PVCPSYS) not requiring any auxiliary/battery backup power for steel and iron submerged structures.
-The PVCPSYS installed on 775' of steel sheet piling of a Navy bulkhead is continuing to provide complete, continuous corrosion protection well documented by COASTSYSTA and verified on-site by the U.S. Army Corps of Engineers.
+The COASTSYSTA designed, installed, and started up on 20 January 1990, a state-of-the-art stand alone photovoltaic powered impressed current cathodic protection system (PVCPSYS) not requiring any auxiliary/battery backup power for steel and iron submerged structures.
+The PVCPSYS installed on 775' of steel sheet piling of a Navy bulkhead is continuing to provide complete, continuous corrosion protection.
+This has been well documented by COASTSYSTA and verified on-site by the U.S. Army Civil Engineering Research Laboratory, Champaign, Illinois and the Navy Energy Program Office-Photovoltaic Programs, China Lake, California.
+The Department of Defense (DoD) Photovoltaic Review Committee and Sandia National Laboratories consider this successful and cost effective system a major advance in the application of photovoltaic power.
 The PVCPSYS uses only renewable energy and is environmentally clean.
 A patent is pending on the new technology.
-Other possible PVCPSYS applications are mothballed ships, docks, dams, locks, bridges, marinas, and pipelines.
+Other possible PVCPSYS applications are mothballed ships, docks, dams, locks, bridges, marinas, offshore structures, and pipelines.
+The initial cost savings by installing a PVCPSYS vs a conventional CP system was in excess of \$46,000.00.